rcardin/value-classes/README.md

 However, value classes have many constraints: They can define `def`, but not `val` other than the constructor's attribute, cannot be extended, and cannot extend anything but _universal traits_ (for the sake of completeness, a universal trait is a trait that extends the `Any` type, has only `def` as members, and does no initialization).

-The main characteristic of a value class is that the compiler treats it as a regular type at compile-time.
+The main characteristic of a value class is that the compiler treats it as a `case class` at compile-time.
 Still, at runtime, its representation is equal to the basic type it declares in the constructor.
 Roughly speaking, the `BarCodeValueClass` type is transformed as a simple `String` at runtime.

 Hence, due to the lack of runtime overhead, value classes are a valuable tool used in the SDK to define extension methods for basic types such as `Int`, `Double`, `Char`, etc.